 Our business may be adversely affected by the recent COVID-19 outbreak.
 In December 2019, a novel strain of coronavirus, COVID-19, was reported to have surfaced in Wuhan, China.
 In January 2020, this coronavirus spread to other countries, including the United States, and efforts to contain the spread of COVID-19 have intensified.
 At this time, the United States and certain other countries are the subject of lock-downs and self-isolation procedures, which have significantly limited business operations and restricted internal and external meetings.
-We had expected to commence Phase 1 clinical trials our TFF formulation of Tacrolimus, or TFF Tac-Lac, in Australia in the first quarter of 2020, and on March 13, 2020 we had received the approval of the Australian Human Research Ethics Committee to commence Phase 1 trials, however later in March 2020 our contract research organization in Australia informed us that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trial.
-One contributing factor is that Tacrolimus is an immunosuppressant drug and, given the threat of the COVID-19 virus, concern exists that even though we would be dosing healthy volunteers the inhalation of an immunosuppressant could increase the risk of severe complications if a volunteer was to contract COVID-19.
-As of the date of this report, we are unable to predict the length of the delay in the commencement of Phase 1 clinical trials for our TFF Tac-Lac.
+We had expected to commence Phase 1 clinical trials our TFF formulation of Tacrolimus, or TFF TIP, in Australia in the first quarter of 2020, and on March 13, 2020 we had received the approval of the Australian Human Research Ethics Committee to commence Phase 1 trials.
+However, later in March 2020, our contract research organization partner in Australia informed us that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trials.
+One contributing factor is that Tacrolimus is an immunosuppressant drug and, given the threat of the COVID-19 virus, we were concerned that even though we would be dosing healthy volunteers the inhalation of an immunosuppressant could increase the risk of severe complications if a volunteer was to contract COVID-19.
+In June 2020, we were able to begin dosing in the Phase I trial our TFF TIP in Melbourne, however, in July 2020, due to the resurgence of COVID-19 in the Melbourne area, the Phase I trials were delayed.
+With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, a second clinical trial site in Brisbane, Queensland, Australia was opened and we resumed dosing in the Phase I clinical trials during the third quarter of 2020.
 Further, the outbreak and any preventative or protective actions that we or our customers may take in respect of COVID-19 may result in a period of disruption to other work in progress.
 Our customers' businesses could be disrupted, and our future costs and potential revenues and technology evaluations could be negatively affected.
 Any resulting financial impact cannot be reasonably estimated at this time but may materially affect our business and financial condition.
 The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.